Categories

 SUMMARY: RUNNING TIME: 16:00 Min.
 (Black & White)

-Suspecting that Councilman Goodrich has been deep-sixed by nefarious relatives, the Stooges descend upon the spooky family manor to investigate.
-Waiting for them is Goodrich’s sinister heirs (along with a monstrous henchman), who have no intention of letting his would-be rescuers escape alive.
+Suspecting that the missing Goodrich has been deep-sixed (or soon will be) by nefarious relatives, the Stooges descend upon the spooky family manor to investigate.
+Awaiting them is Goodrich’s sinister heirs (along with their butler and a monstrous henchman), who have no intention of letting these would-be rescuers escape alive.

 Moe: Moe Howard